veloren/book/src/contributors/developers/codebase-structure.md

 [_Read the docs for this crate_](https://docs.veloren.net/veloren_plugin_api)

-Contains type defintions that constitute the plugin interface used to communicate with Veloren.
+Contains type definitions that constitute the plugin interface used to communicate with Veloren.
 This includes types and structures used to represent in-game state and communicate about changes in that state.

 ### `plugin-derive`